 One of the most powerful ways of sharing experiences, a point-of-view, or perspective on a particular topic is by storytelling.
 You don't need to have come from a journalism background to be able to put some words together about your experience as a parent.
 From work-life balance, an anecdote about your quirky family, to lessons learned from a painful separation - you can write about whatever you feel you have to share about parenting and fatherhood.
-Our dads love to hear from experts in the field, and other dads – so why not share your views and insight by becoming a DAD.info blog contributor.
+Our dads love to hear from experts in the field, but hearing from other dads is really important too – so why not share your views and insight by becoming a DAD.info blog contributor.
 Send us your finished piece...

 Some guidelines to stick to…

 1) A mix of topics

 You can write on a range of topics from: kids, technology, an epiphany… to mental health, teenagers, tantrums and separation.
 Our content always aims to help, educate and influence fatherhood for the better.